 If you’ve been paying any attention to things happening in the world of mobile technology, you probably know what MHL is.
 If not, maybe you just bought a new phone and are wondering “what the heck is this extra port for?”.
 Fear not, because Kanex (and I) are here to help you out.
 While the technology was first demoed at the 2008 CES, it wasn’t until this year that cell phone manufacturers started putting it in their products.
 MHL (stands for Mobile High-definition Link), is basically a HDMI connector combined with a power source – the goal is to keep a phone (or other mobile device) in a constant “ready to use” state.
 It supports 1080p uncompressed HD video, and full 8 channel (7.1 surround) uncompressed audio.
 It also supports High bandwidth Digital Content Protection (HDCP).
+If you want to compare this product with other options, take a look at some of the best HDMI adapters too.
 So what does all of this mean for you, the end user?

 The Kanex MHL adapter is nice and small – it can easily fit in a pocket, purse, or anything else (Cocoon backpack anyone?), but the construction quality is very sturdy.
 I had one OEM MHL adapter that broke in two when I accidentally dropped it off of a window, but when I recreated said accident to test the Kanex version, it still worked like a charm afterwards.
 It’s also eye catching – not the color scheme (which is just black), but the way the Kanex logo sits on the device.
 Not too big, not too small – it’s just enough to cause someone to ask, “hey, what’s that?”.